hiring-lab/job_postings_tracker/README.md

 In Canada, we provide:

 * **provincial_postings_ca.csv**
-This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in the Canadian provinces.
+This file contains the % change in seasonally-adjusted postings since February 1, 2020 for total job postings in each Canadian provinces.